Healthdirect Free Australian health advice you can count on.

 What are the complications of cancer treatments?

-Your doctor will tell you what side effects you may experience with your treatment.
-They will also help you manage the side effects.
+Your doctor will advise you about side effects you may experience with your treatment.
+They can also help you manage the side effects.

-Chemotherapy, bone marrow transplantation, and radiotherapy increase your risk of having a second cancer.
-But this will be considered carefully by your doctors when your treatment is planned.
+Chemotherapy, bone marrow transplantation and radiotherapy increase your risk of having a second cancer.
+Your doctor will discuss with you the risks and benefits of any treatment offered.

-Following a healthy lifestyle will also help to protect you from developing another cancer.
+Following a healthy lifestyle can also help to protect you from developing another cancer.

 There is plenty of support for you.
 The Cancer Council can give you advice on how to tell other people, including children.